Curt Hennig: Various promotions (2000–2001)

 After leaving World Championship Wrestling, in summer 2000 Hennig appeared with the Australian i-Generation Superstars of Wrestling promotion, where he held the i-Generation World Heavyweight Championship on two occasions.
 Following his appearances in Australia, he began appearing with the World Wrestling Council in Puerto Rico, briefly winning the WWC Universal Heavyweight Championship from Carly Colon.
 He appeared with the WWC until January 2001.
 In January 2001, Hennig made a one-night appearance in Japan with All-Japan Pro Wrestling at its King's Road New Century 2001 event, taking part in a six-man tag team match in the Tokyo Dome.

 In mid-2001, Hennig made a handful of appearances with Harley Race's World League Wrestling promotion.
-He then wrestled sporadically on the independent circuit until November 2001, when he joined the newly-formed X Wrestling Federation.
+He then wrestled sporadically on the independent circuit until November 2001, when he joined the newly-formed Xcitement Wrestling Federation.
 He wrestled for the XWF for the remainder of the year, facing opponents including Buff Bagwell and Vampiro.
 In December 2001, he made two further appearances with the World Wrestling Council.